ellenoneill/ellens-grid/README.md

 	</div>

 ### Columns
-Columns are defined by proportion, for instance `column-1of2` (one half), `column-1of3` (one third), `column-2of3` (two thirds) and can be easily re-used as many times as you like, even when nested or applied to something other then a div, like a link.
+Columns are defined by proportion, for instance `column-1of2` (one half), `column-1of3` (one third), `column-2of3` (two thirds) and can be easily re-used as many times as you like, even when nested or applied to something more sematic then a `div`, like a `section` or `article`.
 Just make sure the column fractions add up to 1.

 For better responsive control define a custom component class on the wrapper.
 If it is not wrapped, define it on the column.
 You can define custom classes on both the wrapper and the columns.
 It's not advisable to add classes to the gutter.